akruszewski/gibl/manuscript/chapter2.md

 ## 2.3.
 Configuration and installation

 Racket can be downloaded and installed via https://download.racket-lang.org.
 There are available binaries for Windows, Linux, and Mac.
-After having downloaded and installed the complete package, we can run DrRacket.
-If you get the following screen after trying to run it, congratulations!
+After downloading and installing the complete package, we can run DrRacket.
+If you get to the following screen, congratulations!
 It means that the installation was successful.

 ![DrRacket](images/drracket.png)

 The upper text area part is the definitions area, where we usually write our definitions.
-Alternatively, the lower part is the interaction area where we interact with the definitions.
+Alternatively, the lower part is the interactions area where we interact with the definitions.

-The Help Desk under `Help > Help Desk` contains useful information such as quick introduction, reference manuals, examples which is also available in offline-mode but is optional for this book.
+The Help Desk under `Help > Help Desk` on the top menu contains useful information such as quick introduction, reference manuals, examples.

 ## 2.4.
 Tutorial

-The first thing that Lisp newcomers notice is that there are too many parentheses in most Lisp programs.
+The first thing that Lisp newcomers notice is that there are too many parentheses in Lisp programs.
 This is true, but it is a direct consequence of that we are writing our abstract syntax tree in a language that has no special syntax.

 As we go through this book, we will understand the power of expressiveness we get as a result.
 For example, one advantage is that there is no need for a special order of operations.
 In high school, we had to remember that `*` and `/` have to come before `+` and `-`.
-This is not the case with Lisps, as the order of evaluation is obvious by the way we've written our program.
+This is not the case with Lisps as the order of evaluation is obvious by the way we've written our program.

-Let's start by writing `(+ 1 (* 2 3))`, followed by the return key, in the interactions area of the DrRacket editor:
+Let's start by writing `(+ 1 (* 2 3))` followed by the return key in the interactions area of the DrRacket editor:

 ```racket
 > (+ 1 (* 2 3))
 7
 ```

-If you get 7 as a result, then congratulations!
+If you get 7 as a result then congratulations!
 You have done your first calculation in Racket.

-After it finishes an evaluation, DrRacket again waits for a new command.
-This is so because in the interactions area we are in the REPL mode, which stands for Read-Evaluate-Print-Loop.
+After finishing an evaluation, DrRacket again waits for a new command.
+In the interactions area we are in the REPL mode, which stands for Read-Evaluate-Print-Loop.
 That is, the interactions area will read what we write, try to evaluate it (come up with a result), print the result, and loop back to reading again.

 Lisp evaluation is very similar to substitution in mathematics.
 For example, one way `(+ 1 (* 2 3))` can be evaluated is as follows: